 /install.
 I think we need to use different ikiwiki configuration for these different use cases.
 One option would be to keep the default

 ikiwiki*.setup suitable for doc and translation work, and to override the settings we want, via command-line options, when building the website for inclusion into an ISO.

 I don't know how broken internal links should be handled, if we exclude the IA from the ISO build.
 But IMO a broken link is better than a link to a page that has great chances not to work, so I don't see it as a regression.

-#2 Updated by sajolida almost 3 years ago
+#2 Updated by sajolida about 3 years ago

 - Assignee deleted (